bsmanish028/The-Programmer-Blog/README.md

 - It Contains some basic to Adbanced Admins privileges.
 - The admin main privileges are creating, deleting and updating Admins, Posts; approving comments.
+- It has Contact us page that allow user to send E-mail (after submitting all the info. an email in gmail account is automatically sent to the admin)